Pollution Prevention in Clovis and Fresno

 When people overwater, that water is not only wasted, but carries garden chemicals and picks up street pollutants from the gutter and delivers them to stormwater inlets and our basins.
 Seventy percent of all water used in Fresno is used outside of the home.
 Half of that amount is wasted as overwatering.

 - Over watering your landscape wastes water and can carry garden chemicals such as weed killers, pesticides and fertilizers off your lawn and into the storm drain system.
 Over watering also costs you money if you’re already on a water meter.

 - Check your sprinklers monthly to make sure they’re on the right seasonal schedule and that the system is working well (sprays are pointed at greenery and not the driveway or sidewalk, leaks are fixed and broken sprinkler heads are replaced).

-- Get for more information on water conservation in the City of Clovis and in the City of Fresno.
+- Get for more information on water conservation from the City of Clovis Water Conservation and in the City of Fresno Water Management.

 - Reduce, reuse, and recycle!

 - Volunteer to mark storm drains with “No Dumping” stencils.
 The District can supply everything you need.
 See Clean Storm Water Community Services for details.